 It is important that you understand your insurance benefits.
 Our friendly team can help you if you have questions about our fees and billing.
 We are an emergency care facility, and thus bill as such.
 If you have a co-pay, it will be the amount required for an emergency room visit, and not the co-payment required for an urgent care facility.
 Your out-of-pocket expenses, such as deductible or co-insurance for example, will depend on your insurance company and plan.

-We accept most private insurances.
+We will process your insurance for your emergency visit.
 Due to federal regulations, Medicaid and Medicare do not currently provide reimbursement to free-standing emergency rooms.
 We will not refuse patient treatment in the event of a life-threatening situation, regardless of the ability to pay.

 We are affiliated with BSA, therefore we are considered in-network with BSA insurance.